 The use of Fish oils will have the same effect.

 Also use Garlic and Cayenne on a daily basis as they will also help improve blood flow.
-Other herbs that have this type of action and Yarrow and DanShen.

 If attempting to combine orthodox medications with natural treatments be sure to let your G.P. know what you are doing as some medications may require altering.
 Do not stop medications without consulting you G.P.